microsoft/Application-Insights-Workbooks/Documentation/ViewDesigner/AccessPermissions.md

 Users may also wish to pin multiple visualizations from the Workbook or the entire Workbook content to a dashboard.
 To pin the entire workbook, select `🖊️ Edit` in the top toolbar to toggle the `Edit Mode`.
 A 📌 (pin) icon will appear, allowing you to either pin the entire Workbook item or all of the individual steps and visualizations within the workbook.

 ## Sharing and Viewing Permissions <a id="Share"></a>
+Workbooks have the benefit of either being a private or shared document.
+By default, saved workbooks will be saved under "My Reports", meaning that only the creator can view this workbook.

+Users can share their workbooks by selecting the Share icon from the top tool bar while in `Edit Mode`.Users will be prompted to move their workbook to "Shared Reports", which will generate a link that provides direct access to the workbook.

+In order for a user to view a shared workbook, they must have access to both the subscription and resource group the workbook is saved under.